The responsibilities of the Borough’s Department of Public Works include:

 If the sewer backup occurs between 7am and 3pm, please call 412-828-8080.
 If the backup occurs after hours or on the weekend or a holiday, please call 911 and the dispatcher will assist in getting help where needed.

 The Borough owns and maintains approximately 13 miles of roadways and alleyways.
-You can report a pothole online.
+You can report a pothole online by using the Contact Us form.
 Please be as specific as possible about the location of the pothole.
 Please note that Allegheny River Boulevard is not a Borough-owned roadway and therefore is not maintained by the Borough (we are contracted to provide plowing and salting services but not to make repairs).
 As such, any potholes on Allegheny River Boulevard must be reported to PennDOT at 1-800-FIX-ROAD.